 Definitions specific to IEEE Std 802.11

-sensing initiator: A station (STA) that initiates a WLAN sensing procedure by transmitting the WLAN Sensing Measurement Setup Request frame (#246).
+sensing initiator: A station (STA) or a STA affiliated with an MLD that initiates a WLAN sensing procedure by transmitting the WLAN Sensing Measurement Setup Request frame (#246).

-sensing receiver: A station (STA) that receives PPDUs sent by a sensing transmitter and obtains measurements in a WLAN sensing procedure (#247).
+sensing receiver: A station (STA) or a STA affiliated with an MLD that receives PPDUs sent by a sensing transmitter and obtains measurements in a WLAN sensing procedure (#247).

-sensing responder: A station (STA) that participates in a WLAN sensing procedure by responding to a sensing initiator (#248).
+sensing responder: A station (STA) or a STA affiliated with an MLD that participates in a WLAN sensing procedure by responding to a sensing initiator (#248).

-sensing transmitter: A station (STA) that transmits PPDUs used for measurements in a WLAN sensing procedure (#249).
+sensing transmitter: A station (STA) or a STA affiliated with an MLD that transmits PPDUs used for measurements in a WLAN sensing procedure (#249).

-wireless local area network (WLAN) sensing procedure: A procedure that allows a station (STA) to perform WLAN sensing (#250).
+wireless local area network (WLAN) sensing procedure: A procedure that allows a station (STA) or a STA affiliated with an MLD to perform WLAN sensing (#250).

 11. MLME